jenny-tru/brunch/README.md

-# brunch
+# brunch app that searches by location to find hours and drink deals

-this application searches for brunch places in a location (zip code) -using python to web scrape
+-search for places in a location (zip code)
+-use python to web scrape
+-